 State storage

-The runtime maintains widget state in the handler registry, keyed by {window_id, scoped_id}.
-During the render cycle, states are placed in the process dictionary so Plushie.Tree.normalize/1 can look them up when it encounters widget placeholders.
+The runtime maintains widget state in the handler registry, keyed by canonical scoped ID (e.g., "main#form/picker").
+During the render cycle, states are passed to Plushie.Tree.normalize/2 via the normalize context map, where they are looked up when widget placeholders are encountered.
 New widgets (no stored state) fall back to __initial_state__/0.

 Placeholder-to-rendered pipeline